remotelyliving/doorkeeper/README.md

 // Doorkeper takes in a feature set and an audit log if you want to log access results
 $doorkeeper  = new Doorkeeper($feature_set, $logger);

-// If access to a requestor from a service container, you can set here
-// a request can only be set once on an instance as it's supposed to persist immutably during the life of the call request
 $doorkeeper->setRequestor($service_container['requestor']);
 ```